Beyond Black and White Interview Spotlight: Jasmine and Lorne

 Race is a social construct, so it is not an issue for us.
 However, it is still something that affects our society.
 It’s important to be open and talk things out.
 Conversations are really crucial.

 Keep the family involved and talk to the parents, if you can.
 You can get a lot of help, wisdom and support from family members.
 There is so much love in our family.
 His mom is my mom and vice versa.
-When his mom or my mom comes to an Open House event at her school, I introduce them both to my coworkers as “mom.”
+When his mom or my mom comes to an Open House event at my school events, I introduce them both to my colleagues as “mom.”
+I’m so thankful for the family I have.

 Nova Scotia, a Canadian province, has a very complicated racial history.
 Their dynamic is very similar to the United States.